Bauer GmbH & Co. KGaA

 In the midst of a desert landscape, BAUER Nimr LLC in Oman operates the world's largest commercial, natural reed bed water treatment plant.

 The eBG 33 was launched in 2021 as the first electrically powered Bauer drill rig.

 To protect against storm surges and flooding, Bauer is carrying out various task orders on the Herbert Hoover Dike in Florida.

-BAUER Aktiengesellschaft is a construction and machinery manufacturing company based in Schrobenhausen in Upper Bavaria, Germany.
+Bauer GmbH & Co.
+KGaA is a construction and machinery manufacturing company based in Schrobenhausen in Upper Bavaria, Germany.

 The core business is the execution of complex excavation pits, foundations and vertical seals as well as the development and manufacture of machines for this purpose.
 In 2024, the companies of the BAUER Group achieved total Group revenues of EUR 2.2 billion with around 11,000 employees worldwide.

 History

 In 1790, Sebastian Bauer (acting under the name Paur) from Deggendorf, son of a coppersmith family in the prior generation from Osterhofen (Lower Bavaria), took on a coppersmith's shop in Schrobenhausen.
 For over a century, the coppersmith's shop participated in the establishment of breweries, performed roofing work with copper and manufactured objects for everyday household use.

 In 1902, Andreas Bauer drilled an artesian well for the new railway station water house in Schrobenhausen, which would make well-drilling a new business segment of the company.
 For his son Karl Bauer, the construction of the central water supply for the city of Schrobenhausen in 1928 was a key project.
 It was with this reference that he switched operations toward those of a well-drilling company and would soon become active with building wells and water supply facilities for cities and industrial enterprises all over Bavaria.

 Karlheinz Bauer, born in 1928, and company shareholder since 1953, became the sole managing director in 1956 and switched operations to specialist foundation engineering.
 Two years later followed the invention of the ground anchor (injection anchor) on the construction site of the Bayerischer Rundfunk building in Munich.
 The company then applied for a patent on the construction procedure and began to market it internationally.
 The first overseas construction site was in Switzerland in 1959.
 The ground anchor was used here too, thus beginning its success story.
 In the 1960s, the construction procedure was primarily used in subway construction in numerous cities throughout the German Federal Republic.

 In 1969, the company began designing and constructing an anchor drilling rig and in so doing took its first step toward becoming a machinery manufacturer.
 In 1975, the company received its first contracts in Libya, Saudi Arabia and the United Arab Emirates.
 In the subsequent period, Bauer Spezialtiefbau continued to expand its construction activities and equipment sales to more countries.
 From the mid-1980s, it had established new focal areas in the Far East.